moefingers/milestown2/README.md

   - sends movements in the game to be evaluated and accepted by backend

 ## short term todo:
+- start game button for owner of lobby

+## long term todo:
+- maybe transition from using clip paths to using svg
+- Ensure when owner of lobby leaves,  ownership  is transferred instead of deleting lobby
+- reenable strictmode
 - Leaving network marks paths as red (peer/client.on('disconnetc.'))
 - boot player in lobby button for owner of lobby
 - /lobby/kick route
   - test route
   - add custom fetch

-## long term todo:
-- maybe transition from using clip paths to using svg
-- Ensure when owner of lobby leaves,  ownership  is transferred instead of deleting lobby
-- reenable strictmode

 ## known bugs?
 - themes not properly applied on first run.. maybe? rare bug